2024-25 Student Activity Handbook

 “Bullying” means any overt act or combination of acts, including an act conducted by electronic means, directed against a student by another student or group of students and which: (a).
 Is repeated over time; (b).
 Is intended to ridicule, humiliate, or intimidate the student; and (c). (i) occurs during the school day on school property, on a school bus, or at a school-sponsored activity, or (ii) does not occur during the school day on school property, on a school bus or at a school sponsored activity and can be shown to pose a clear and substantial interference with another student’s right to access educational programs.

-First Violation: Depending on the severity of the transgression, the administration will assign disciplinary consequences up to and including dismissal from the team per the administration’s discretion.
+- First Violation: Depending on the severity of the transgression, the administration will assign disciplinary consequences up to and including dismissal from the team per the administration’s discretion.
+Subsequent violations will result in further disciplinary consequences and likely include dismissal from the team.

 Any student who participates in extracurricular activities and engages in inappropriate or offensive conduct or any act that would be grounds for arrest or citation in the criminal or juvenile court system, excluding minor traffic offenses, regardless of whether the student was cited, arrested, convicted, or adjudicated for the act(s), will be in violation of this Citizenship Policy.

-First Violation: Depending on the severity of the transgression, the administration will assign disciplinary consequences up to and including dismissal from the team per the administration’s discretion.
+- First Violation: Depending on the severity of the transgression, the administration will assign disciplinary consequences up to and including dismissal from the team per the administration’s discretion.
+Subsequent violations will result in further disciplinary consequences and likely include dismissal from the team.

 Due Process and Appeals